emacsmirror/bufferfile/README.md

 <!-- markdown-toc end -->

-## Installation
+## Installation from MELPA

-### Install with straight (Emacs version < 30)

-To install `bufferfile` with `straight.el`:
+To install *bufferfile* from MELPA:

-1. It if hasn't already been done, [add the straight.el bootstrap code](https://github.com/radian-software/straight.el?tab=readme-ov-file#getting-started) to your init file.
+1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).

-2. Add the following code to the Emacs init file:
+2. Add the following code to your Emacs init file to install *bufferfile* from MELPA:
 ```emacs-lisp
 (use-package bufferfile
   :ensure t